-BaghdadThe greatest city of Islamic Empire of 8th to 10th centuries AD (CE).
+Baghdad The greatest city of Islamic Empire of 8th to 10th centuries AD (CE).

-- By the early 7th century, South India had come under the control of Pallavas of Kanchi and Chalukyas of Badami - Pallava period is known for architectural splendour.
-Pallava architecture can be classified as rock-cut temples, structural temples. monolithic rathas and mandapams - The Chalukyas contributed richly to art and architecture.
+- The Chalukyas contributed richly to art and architecture.
 A new style of architecture known as Vesara style developed during their period - The Rashtrakutas also made significant contribution to Indian art.
-Their art and architecture can be found at Ellora cave and Elephanta island feudatories being subject to a sovereign ambassador envoy granite a very hard rock ravaged severely damaged descendants offspring reclining leaning back c.
-Dantivarman d.
-Parameshvaravarma
+Their art and architecture can be found at Ellora cave and Elephanta island b.
+Nandivarma II